Best Mattress for Adjustable Bed Bases

 A high-quality adjustable mattress should always include a sleep trial and an extensive warranty as a guarantee of quality.
 Return policies are usually bundled into the sleep trial, though mattresses without a sleep trial can still include a return policy.

 Even if you nap on a showroom mattress, it’s not the same as sleeping on it night after night.
-A sleep trial lets you try out a mattress at home and gives you the freedom to return or exchange it if you’re not satisfied.
+A sleep trial lets you try out a mattress at home and gives you the freedom to return if you’re not satisfied.
 However, companies often ask you to try out a mattress for at least 30 days before returning it to give your body a chance to adjust.

 Most sleep trials last 90 to 120 days, although a few extend to a full year.
 The sleep trial should start on the day of delivery, not on the day of purchase.
-Many online mattress companies will only let you make one return or exchange within a year.
+Many online mattress companies will only let you make one return within a year.